metal-crow/SongSyncAndroid/README.md

 TODO
 add in the gui[x]
 add in second progess bar[x]
-add in song metadata and album art while downloading song[ ]
+load and show song metadata and album art while downloading song[ ] make sure storage has enough space for each new song[ ]